 Some of you may know I had a different travel blog before this professional one.
 In that first year, I had written only 5 blog posts, you can read more about it here.

 That being said, the internet in Banff was two times faster than the last place I was in (remote China) but I didn’t manage to write not even 1 blog when I was living in Banff! (this was when I had my old blog) I was busy just working at the hotel, watching movies, and hiking on the weekends watching nature’s movies!
-But let me just say, even when I was hiking up in the mountains I realize youtube worked!
+But let me just say, even when I was hiking up in the mountains I realized YouTube worked!
 So basically I never had a problem with internet speed in Banff.

 4. People